Subject Information

 Key Stage 4: In KS4 the subject splits into two distinctive GCSE courses.
 The aim is to prepare pupils to apply existing skills confidently whilst developing an enquiring and independent mind-set in seeking out and applying new and more technically challenging knowledge.

 GCSE Food Preparation and Nutrition: Pupils cover a wide range of topics and technical knowledge including 6 commodities taught over year 10, 1 commodity per term.
 These include: fruit and vegetables; milk, cheese and yoghurt: meat, poultry, fish and eggs; beans, nuts and seeds; soya, tofu and mycroprotein.
 For each commodity the following is covered through theory and practical work: provenance—how commodity is grown/reared/processed; classification e.g. difference between fruits & veg, white and oily fish; nutritional values; dietary considerations; food science; food Hygiene and Safety; Storage.
-During the year, pupils develop the skills required for the NEA element by a series of mini NEA projects and investigations based on the commodities.
+During the year, pupils develop the skills required for the NEA (Non-exam Assessment) element through a series of mini NEA projects and investigations based on the commodities.

 Year 11 pupils focus on the final NEA coursework element of the GCSE.
 This consists of 2 parts: A Food Investigation NEA, focusing on the working characteristics, chemical and functional properties of ingredients and a Food in Action NEA, where pupils plan, prepare and present 3 dishes to suit a given brief.
 The year will also include development of theoretical knowledge in preparation for the final written examination.

 In Year 10 pupils will study in depth the work of popular designers and the 20th Centuries design movements.
-They will develop new skills in graphical presentation, including rendering, CAD and model making, and these will be linked to a range of projects that stretch the pupils understanding and confidence.
-The theoretical element of the course will cover a mixture of subject specific information and the application of cross-curricular skills and knowledge from subjects such as Science and Mathematics.
-The practical aspects of the course will cover a mixture of traditional and modern manufacturing processes including CAD/CAM, 3D printing and traditional craft skills.
+They will develop new skills in graphical presentation, including technical drawing, CAD and model making.
+These will be linked to a range of projects that stretch the pupils understanding and confidence.
+The theoretical element of

 Year 11 pupils focus on the final NEA coursework element of the GCSE.
 This assesses their theoretical understanding and practical skills in the design and manufacture of product, fitted to one of 3 topics set by the examination board.
 The year will also include development of theoretical knowledge in preparation for the final written examination.

-Product Design skills and the ability to visualise new ideas can be useful in many job families such as: marketing, sales and advertising; arts, crafts and design; broadcast media and performing arts; journalism and publishing; construction, as well as engineering and manufacturing.
-The aim of the course is to develop confident creatives who experience the full range of skills required to succeed in either an educational or employment route after school.
+The aim of the course is to develop confident and informed creatives with the full range of skills required to succeed in either an educational or employment route after school.
 The skills developed and applied include: technical ability, problem solving, organisation, communication, creativity and team work.
-Pupils will focus on core technical, designing and making principles, in the context of product design.
-They will develop additional specialist knowledge in relation to their chosen area, preparing them for progression into either higher education or careers in this sector.
+Pupils will focus on both core and specialist technical, designing and making principles, in the context of product design, preparing them for progression into either higher education or careers in this sector.
 This is done through a range of both focused and student generated projects.
-The course builds on prior learning such as CAD/CAM and graphical communication but takes pupils into areas that are new and challenging.
+The course builds on prior learning such as CAD/CAM and graphical communication and takes pupils into areas that are new and challenging.
 Pupils will study the work of designers and design movements whilst developing independent study skills, including responsibility for their own time-management on projects.
-This course will include set-design challenges and time-pressured projects such as the 5 in 5 project.
-The outcome for the year will be a portfolio that can be used for interviews and University visits.
+This course will include set-design challenges and time-pressured projects culminating in the final Non-exam Assessment.
+This assesses their specialist theoretical understanding and practical skills in the design and manufacture of product.
+The context of the task is set by the student.